Clinical massage for pain relief

 Esther’s treatment session began with a gentle manipulation of the fascia.
 This is the fibrous tissue that encloses the muscles, supporting and reducing friction during everyday movement.

-During the treatment session, Esther says: “Naomi discovered that the source of my pain, which seemed so specifically located, was in fact coming from my neck, where the muscles, she said, felt like rocks.”
+During the treatment session, Esther says: “my therapist discovered that the source of my pain, which seemed so specifically located, was in fact coming from my neck, where the muscles, she said, felt like rocks.”

 “After that first massage, the pain, to my astonishment, disappeared entirely for one week.
 For the first time in 20 years I was able to work or garden or see friends or whatever I liked in the afternoons without lying down or taking painkillers.”